HaschekSolutions/cryptotrader/README.md

 ## Bot 1: Uptrend Surfer
 The first bot is the most simple one.

-This bot will buy coins for USD/EUR, track the worth of these coins and if it made a profit, sells them and re-buys.
+This bot will buy coins for USD/EUR, track the worth of these coins and if it made a profit, sells the profit and waits for more gain to sell.
 So this bot will only make any money if the worth of the coin is rising steadily.
 No market analysis or else, just go with the flow.

 ```
-# Example usage: Buy 100 USD worth of BTC and sell when it gained 10% in value
+# Example usage: Buy 100 USD worth of BTC and sell the profits when it gained 10% in value
 php bots/uptrendsurfer.php -p BTC-USD -bw 100 -g 10
 ```